Community Engagement Program

 Key Tenets of Community Engagement at Maret

 Through a variety of experiential and service programs, students explore issues of equity and develop the skills needed for compassionate, respectful, and equitable relationships across difference.
-Maret’s program challenges the traditional service model with intentional, reciprocal relationships that create challenging and meaningful engagement for our students.
+Maret’s program challenges the traditional service model with intentional, reciprocal relationships that create meaningful engagement for our students.
 The following principles guide our work with students and partners.

 Respect and Reciprocity

 The organizations with which we partner work with Maret to co-create information and knowledge and co-lead activities that strengthen our communities.
 As a result, Maret students gain as much as they give.